psychemedia/island-storynotes/wightnotes.md

 fpotforafelf-indulgenthermit.
 Thus runs the registration: "Walter de Langftrell, ad miffus ad hermitorium fupra montem de Chale, in infula Vectis, idib.
 O&obris, A.D.
 1312."
 "Wal- ter de Langftrell, admitted to the hermitage at the summit of Chale mount, in the Isle of Wight."

-Mason's New Handy GUide to Isle of WIght p44 Quarr abbey -  The following legend may not prove uninteresting to the readers:-"At a short distance south of the ruins of the Abbey, is a wood, formerly thickly timbered, but now only consisting of a few decayed oaks and brushwood; it is caled Eleanor's Grove, from a tradition that Eleanor of Guienne, Queen of Henry I.,was imprisoned at Quarr,a nd frequented this secluded spot; where , after death , it is related , she was interred in a golden coffin , which is supposed stil to be protected from sacrilegious cupidity,by magical spels. p 76 "The Wishing Well on St. Boniface Down was once a limpid fountain, consecrated by a fantastic legend.
-Favoured with the benison of a Saint,it possessed a remarkable and highly useful property.
-Whatsoever might be the wish you breathed to your own heart,before you first tasted the crystal stream,it would infallibly receive a speedy fulfilment.
-So,Louisa of the dark deep eyes, and Caroline of the raven locks ,and Kate of the fair broad brow, oft-speeded -in al simplicity and with due faith-for of what use is a legend without ye have faith in it?-speeded to the well of St.Boniface ,and ere they drank of its lucent waters silently formed the wishes on whose fulfilment their souls were most intent."-Adam'sGarden Iele.

 Undercliff of Isle of Wight, Whitehead p122 Crab and Lobster Inn, Ventnor, Crab Fair